varunmadhavam/vCoreSOC/README.md

 # vCoreSOC
-A SOC Platform For HW Acceleration based on ARM Cortex M0 DS
+A SOC Platform For HW Acceleration on FPGAs based on ARM Cortex M0 DS